discoverydev/my-boxen.old/README.md

 ### Installation Steps
 #### Configure local build machine

-> if you have not completed the [development-machine](#development-machine) setup, please complete prior to Stash installation
+> if you have not completed the [Development machine](#development-machine) setup, please complete prior to Stash installation

 ```
 cd /opt/boxen/repo